Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 Analysts said Iran wanted to avoid any conventional military conflict with superior U.S. forces.

-The top U.S. military officer told reporters he believed Iran was trying to kill U.S. troops.

-“I believe ... (the strikes) were intended to cause structural damage, destroy vehicles and equipment and aircraft and to kill personnel.
-That’s my own personal assessment,” Army General Mark Milley, chairman of the Joint Chiefs of Staff, said.
+Army General Mark Milley, chairman of the U.S. Joint Chiefs of Staff, said he believed Iran’s strikes “intended to cause structural damage, destroy vehicles and equipment and aircraft and to kill personnel.
+That’s my own personal assessment.”

 After the Iranian missile attack, Iranian state television showed footage of the Soleimani burial, with hundreds of people chanting: “God is greatest” when the strikes were announced over loudspeakers.
 “His revenge was taken and now he can rest in peace,” Iranian television said.